kurekszymon/eddy.sh/README.md

 ## General Usage
 If you are running `eddy.sh` on windows, please do that with elevated priviliges.
 Creating symlinks is not available as a regular user.

+To use this app, simply run the binary:

+`eddy.sh`

+If you want to use a custom configuration file (the default is `~/.eddy.sh/config.yaml`),
+specify it with the `--config` flag:

+`eddy.sh --config ~/configs/config.yaml`

 ## Command Line Usage

 `eddy.sh` can be used both interactively and via command-line arguments for automation or scripting.